algernon-A/UnifiedIconLibraryLite/README.md

 All icons are automatically pre-injected into the game's UI and are accessible via coui://uil/\<StyleName\>/\<IconName\>.
 For more details, see the GitHub page.

 The initial styles are Standard, Dark, and Colored.
 More will be added later.
+Requests for new styles are welcome!

-To request new icons, contact Chameleon TBN on the [**Cities: Skylines modding Discord**](https://discord.gg/ZaH2zjtk).
+To request new icons, contact Chameleon TBN on the [**Cities: Skylines modding Discord**](https://discord.gg/7rTsfUdfTf).

 ## Support
-It's usually easiest to contact me at the [**Cities: Skylines modding Discord**](https://discord.gg/ZaH2zjtk), or I'm also contactable as u/algernon_A on the [Cities: Skylines modding Subreddit](https://www.reddit.com/r/CitiesSkylinesModding) (r/CitiesSkylinesModding).
+It's usually easiest to contact me at the [**Cities: Skylines modding Discord**](https://discord.gg/7rTsfUdfTf), or I'm also contactable as u/algernon_A on the [Cities: Skylines modding Subreddit](https://www.reddit.com/r/CitiesSkylinesModding) (r/CitiesSkylinesModding).
 You could also raise an issue on the GitHub.

 ## Meta